-In summary, during the course of her career in the investment advisory business, the principal of Beacon Capital, LLC has been exposed to a broad range of broker-dealers.
-From the long-past days of "full service" brokers to the more modern "discount" brokers of today, there have been substantial changes in the services provided and the costs associated with those services.
-Our current opinion is that the financial advisor platform that is offered by Schwab, combined with their on-line resources, state-of-the-art systems, customer service and other client-oriented applications gives Beacon Capital the best opportunity to provide first-class service and protection to our clients, while satisfying our obligation to meet the "most favorable execution" standard.
-Schwab has refined the business model and has a large dedicated team providing trading and administrative support to a large number of independent financial advisors, such as Beacon Capital, LLC.
+In summary, during her career in the investment advisory business, the principal of Beacon Capital, LLC has been exposed to a broad range of broker-dealers.
+From the long-past days of "full service" brokers to the "commission-free" brokers of today, there have been substantial changes in the services provided and the costs associated with those services.
+Our current opinion is that the financial advisor platform that is offered by Schwab, combined with their online resources, state-of-the-art systems, customer service, and other client-oriented applications gives Beacon Capital the best opportunity to provide first-class service and protection to our clients, while satisfying our obligation to meet the "most favorable execution" standard.
+Schwab has refined the business model and has a large, dedicated team providing trading and administrative support to many independent financial advisors, such as Beacon Capital, LLC.